working papers

 The first focuses on the effects of mobilization in revolutionary conflicts for long-run post-revolutionary inequalities, networks, and identities.
 I theorize and test for “bottom-up” processes of state formation rooted in mobilization.
 I also focus on the family as an important conduit for intergenerational transfers of benefits and networks centered on the nation-state.

-The pull of the center: legacies of mobilization in communist revolution Under review.
+The pull of the center: mobilization and state formation in communist revolution Under review.

 Abstract: